rudenoise/grift/README.md

 persisting Graph Data using the Swift programming language.
 It is written in a functional/immutable style.

-Developed and tested on Linux (Ubuntu 16.04) using Swift 3 (Preview 6).
+Developed and tested on Linux (Ubuntu 16.04) using Swift 3 (GM Candidate).

 The library has basic types for _graphs_, _vertices_ and _edges_ and uses JSON for persistence.